 Why are they changing it?

 The change is aimed at fighting phishing.
 Read more about DMARC and phishing.

 How do I tell if I’m using Gmail to send?

-Go to MailPoet > Settings > Basics and look at the email addresses next to “Email Notifications” and “Sender of Notifications” If the addresses are sending from Gmail (YourName@gmail.com), you need to change them!
+Go to MailPoet > Settings > Basics and look at the ‘From’ email address next to “Default Sender”.
+If the address is sending from Gmail (YourName@gmail.com), you need to change that!

 What should I use instead of Gmail?

 As I mentioned above, you should always avoid using a freemail account to send your newsletters.
 It’s best to send your newsletters from an email account on your domain.
 To create an email address on your domain, you’ll need to log into the backend of your website and/or your web hosting account.
 It depends on your specific web host.